deejaygraham/How-to-be-Psychic/outline.md

 Tests are also an awesome indicator of the quality of your production code and give instant feedback on your design decisions like if the code is going in a better or worse direction.
 Whenever you feel like the tests are getting annoying, painful, large setup, slow, anything you don't like.
 Don't blame the tests (at least at first), suspect your production code is causing that pain.
 Often changing the design makes the tests better.

+## Strong Pair or Ensemble

+Lots or pair of people discussing the code, not on a syntax level, but on a how does this work, how does it fit with the rest of the code, what direction should we go next?
+Thinking about design.

+'All the ' Woody Zuill quote for ensemble

 ## Refactor Names